Ohrid, the Jerusalem of the Balkans, Home to Europe's Oldest Lake

 Read on for the highlights of our very special five days here, the food, things to do, nightlife, history, and details about our Airbnb stay.

-Please note that some of the links in this post are affiliate links, and at no additional cost to you, we may earn a commission if you make a purchase through these links.
+Please note that some of the links in this post are affiliate links.
+At no additional cost to you, we may earn a commission if you make a purchase through these links, which helps support our blog and keeps it free to use.
 Tap here for more information.

-Our Ohrid highlights
+Our Ohrid Highlights

 We were both excited to be adding another country to our list.
 North Macedonia (or just Macedonia in some quarters) is a place with a very rich Mediterranean, European and Balkan vibe and an exceptional history.